 Walter and Florence spent the majority of their life in Marksville with a brief period of living in New Orleans.
 There is a road named after Walter in the Spring Bayou area –Bordelon Street- where they resided the majority of their life.
 Walter and Florence’s original dwelling was sold and moved to some unknown location in Spring Bayou.
 It's not sure if the house still resides or not.
 As of 2006, a modern brick home originally belonging to a Vietnamese immigrant from Las Vegas currently exists in this original location.

 b: JUL 1913 in Marksville, Avoyelles Parish, Louisiana

 She had one son – Jimmy Bordelon who was fathered by her first husband Alton Bordelon.
-Alton’s specific whereabouts have always been sporadic until his death in the early 1980’s.
+Alton’s specific whereabouts have always been sporadic until his death in the early 1980s.
 Re-married Daniel Marshall and resided the majority of their life in Kenner, LA.
 She never had any more children.
-Jimmy has a large family with four children (Pam, Justin, Kim and Darleen) and several grandchildren most of which reside in New Orleans area.
-Daniel passed away 4/18/08 and was a well liked and generous man.
+Jimmy has a large family with four children (Pam, Justin, Kim, and Darleen) and several grandchildren most of which reside in New Orleans area.
+Daniel passed away 4/18/08 and was a well-liked and generous man.
 Ollie passed away JAN 16, 2010 in Kenner, LA.

 b: MAY 1916 in Marksville, Avoyelles Parish, Louisiana

 Married Winston Gagnard and resided the majority of their life in the Spring Bayou- Marksville area.
-It was widely know that Ruby and Winston were related which was not uncommon at the time in Louisiana.
+It was widely known that Ruby and Winston were related which was not uncommon at the time in Louisiana.